Subscribe

 Artificial Intelligence Matchmaker (AIMM) is a real-world dating app that aims to solve this problem.
 Like the Black Mirror Coach system, the virtual assistant communicates with a person for at least one week before introducing them to other people.
 The AI-based dating application makes sure to suggest candidates one at a time, thus allowing users to learn a few things about each other and make a well-informed decision about whether they should stick together or move on to the next partner.
 The application also guides users through the matching process by arranging phone calls and offering dating advice.

-A less common way to use AI technology for dating apps revolves around improving the overall dating experience in a variety of ways:
+An increasingly popular use of AI technology for dating apps revolves around improving the overall dating experience in a variety of ways other than partner matching:

 • Filtering fake accounts and inappropriate content.
-In a world where 72% of dating app users block other people’s profiles for misbehavior and offensive content, more applications turn to artificial intelligence to curb harassment.
-An example of this is Tinder’s reporting system that detects improper language and asks users how they feel about it.
-An algorithm developed by a team of researchers from the University of Warwick flags bot accounts with 99% accuracy based on their IP addresses, messages, and stolen images.
-And a popular live streaming dating app uses machine learning to spot inappropriate content and block users who spread it.
+In a world where 72% of dating app users block other people’s profiles for misbehavior and offensive content, more dating applications turn to artificial intelligence to curb harassment.
+Tinder’s reporting system, for example, spots inappropriate language and prompts users to express their feelings about it.
+A team of researchers at the University of Warwick developed an algorithm that detects bot accounts with 99% accuracy based on IP addresses, messages, and stolen images.
+And a popular live streaming dating app uses machine learning to flag offensive content and block users who spread it.

 • Coming up with personalized recommendations.
-Sean Rad, Tinder CEO, defines artificial intelligence as a smart filter that knows what people are interested in — and delivers content that best matches their interests.
-Besides finding users with similar hobbies and life goals, Lara, Match.com’s chatbot that works in sync with Google Assistant, suggests ideal date locations in your area.
+Sean Rad, Tinder CEO, defines artificial intelligence as a smart filter that knows what people are interested in and delivers content that best matches their interests.
+In addition to finding users with similar hobbies and aspirations, Lara, Match.com’s chatbot that works with Google Assistant, recommends ideal date locations in your area.
 Another example comes from eHarmony, whose AI studies user behavior to figure out the best time to email each other.
+Amori, a one-to-one audio chat app for meeting new friends and potential partners, features an AI-powered bot offering dating tips.
+If you’re new to online dating, you can download Blush, an AI dating app simulator designed to help you improve your communication skills before searching for a valentine on Tinder.

 How to create a dating app with AI capabilities: tips from ITRex